FedST: Secure Federated Shapelet Transformation for Time Series Classification: Introduction

-Despite the impressive performance these methods have been achieving, existing methods make an ideal assumption that the user has free access to enough labeled data.
+Despite the impressive performance existing TSC algorithms have been achieving~\cite{bagnall16bakeoff,ismail2019deep,abanda2019review,ruiz2021great,middlehurst2021hive,tang2021omni,dempster2021minirocket,tan2022multirocket}, they usually make an ideal assumption that the user has free access to enough labeled data.
 However, it is quite difficult to collect and label the time series for real-world applications.

-For instance, small manufacturing businesses monitor their production lines using sensors to analyze the working condition.
-Since the segment related to specific conditions, e.g., a potential failure of an instrument, are usually rare pieces located in unknown regions of the whole monitoring time series, the users have to manually identify the related pieces for labeling, which can be expensive due to the need of professional knowledge.
-As a consequence, it is costly for these businesses to benefit from the advanced TSC solutions, as they have no enough labeled data to learn accurate models.
+For instance, small manufacturing businesses monitor their production lines using sensors to analyze the working \zyw{conditions}.
+Since the data sequences related to specific conditions, e.g., a potential failure of an instrument, are usually rare pieces located in unknown regions of the whole monitoring time series, the users have to manually identify the related pieces for labeling, which can be expensive due to the need \zyw{for} professional knowledge.
+As a consequence, it is costly for these businesses to benefit from the advanced TSC solutions, as they \zyw{do not have} enough labeled data to learn accurate models.

 To deal with the problem, a natural idea is to enrich the local training data by gathering the labeled samples from external data sources, e.g., the other businesses that run the same instrument.
-However, it has been increasingly difficult for organizations to combine their data due to privacy concerns~\cite{yang2019federated, voigt2017eu}.
+However, it has been increasingly difficult for organizations to combine their data due to privacy concerns~\cite{yang2019federated,voigt2017eu}.